Juan Sebastián Elcano: Court of Valladolid

-King Charles V soon received Elcano, at the latest one month after the circumnavigation.
-Elcano appeared at the court in Valladolid, and spoke in the presence of the king, giving his account of the voyage, possibly in three conversations: first with the king, perhaps in private; then with the court experts, to clarify technical and financial matters and also to describe the events of the voyage, including the mutiny and deaths that occurred; and finally, with a group of humanist learned men more interested in the various cultures that the expedition encountered.
-It is not known exactly how these meetings went.
+The king received Elcano in Valladolid at most one month after his return.
+Elcano gave his account of the voyage, possibly in three conversations: first with the king, perhaps in private; then with the court experts, to clarify technical and financial matters and to describe the events of the voyage, accounting for the mutiny and deaths; and finally, with a group of learned humanists interested in the various cultures that the expedition encountered.
 He would spend three years in Valladolid, near the Court.
 There he joined María Bidaurreta (in some sources De Vida Urreta) and had another daughter.

 Charles V granted Elcano an augmentation of his coat of arms featuring a world globe with the words Primus circumdedisti me (Latin: "You first encircled me").
 However, this augmentation has been contested, as Elcano was not previously a member of the nobility.
 Elcano claimed three gifts from the king as a reward for his achievement, namely an annual pension of 500 ducats which he never received, two armed men to escort him and an official statement pardoning him for the sale of his ship to the Savoyard bankers.
 Following Elcano's death and after lengthy lawsuits, his mother Catalina del Puerto never managed to obtain any of his pension.
 By 1567, after she too had died, Elcano's heirs and other relatives continued to demand that the pension be honored.
 His male heirs were given the hereditary title of Marquis of Buglas, i.e., Negros Island in the Philippines.
 In the modern era, the country with the most people surnamed "Elcano" is currently the Philippines.